kocircuit/kocircuit/lessons/2-formulas/3-invocation.md

 Argument `string` is marked as default, and the documentation of the function reveals that it can be a single string or a sequence of strings.

-Consider the following example of calling `Join` with a default argument invocation syntax:
+Consider the following example of calling `Join` with default argument invocation syntax:

 	import "github.com/kocircuit/kocircuit/lib/strings"

 	Greet(name) {
-		returns: strings.Join(("Hello ", name))
+		returns: strings.Join(("Hello ", name)) // pass ("Hello ", name) to argument "string" of Join }
-	}

 This example calls `strings.Join`, passing the string sequence value `("Hello ", name)`